MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-improve-hologram-precision.md

 # Improve positional precision of holograms in Dynamics 365 Guides

-This article describes several things that can do to improve positional precision of holograms in Microsoft Dynamics 365 Guides.
+This article describes several things that you can do to improve positional precision of holograms in Microsoft Dynamics 365 Guides.

 > [!IMPORTANT]
 > In addition to the suggestions in this article, make sure to also review the following articles: